zio/zio/docs/resources/ecosystem/officials.md

 - **Akka Distributed PubSub** — Akka has a _Distributed Publish Subscribe_ facility in the cluster.
 It helps us to send a message to all actors in the cluster that have registered and subscribed for a specific topic name without knowing their physical address or without knowing which node they are running on.

 - **Akka Cluster Sharding** — Cluster sharding is useful when we need to _distribute actors across several nodes in the cluster_ and want to be able to interact with them using their logical identifier without having to care about their physical location in the cluster, which might also change over time.
+When we have many stateful entities in our application that together they consume more resources (e.g. memory) than fit on one machine, it is useful to use _Akka Cluster Sharding_ to distribute our entities to multiple nodes.

 In order to use this library, we need to add the following line in our `build.sbt` file: